ITR Filing

 Checking Aadhaar Card status online

-After you apply for Aadhaar Card, it takes some time for the UIDAI to allot the Aadhaar number.
+After you apply for an Aadhaar Card, it takes some time for the UIDAI to allot the Aadhaar number.

 Moreover, additional time is taken for the actual Aadhaar Card to reach your home.